Doubly Free-Boundary Rail-Yard Dimers and Annular Gaussian Fluctuations: Background

-\begin{definition} A dimer covering is a subset of edges of $RYG(l,r,\underline{a},\underline{b})$ such that \begin{enumerate} \item each inner vertex of $RYG(l,r,\underline{a},\underline{b})$ is incident to exactly one edge in the subset; \item each left boundary vertex or right boundary vertex is incident to at most one edge in the subset; \item only a finite number of diagonal edges are present in the subset. \end{enumerate} A pure dimer covering of $RYG(l,r,\underline{a},\underline{b})$ is dimer covering of $RYG(l,r,\underline{a},\underline{b})$ satisfying the following two additional conditions \begin{itemize} \item each left boundary vertex $(2l-1,y)$ is incident to exactly one edge (resp.\ no edges) in the subset if $y>0$ (resp.\ $y<0$). \item each right boundary vertex $(2r+1,y)$ is incident to exactly one edge (resp.\ no edges) in the subset if $y<0$ (resp.\ $y>0$). \end{itemize} \end{definition}
+\begin{definition}[Dimer coverings] A \emph{dimer covering} of $RYG(l,r,\underline a,\underline b)$ is a subset $M$ of edges such that \begin{enumerate} \item every inner vertex is incident to exactly one edge of $M$; \item every boundary vertex is incident to at most one edge of $M$; \item $M$ contains only finitely many diagonal edges; and \item there exists a positive integer $N>0$ such that, when $y<-N$ (resp.\ $y>N$), only horizontal edges with an even vertex on the left (resp.\ on the right) are present in $M$. \end{enumerate} A dimer covering $M$ is called \emph{pure} if, in addition, \begin{itemize} \item for $y>0$, each left boundary vertex $(2l-1,y)$ is matched to the interior, i.e.\ it is incident in $M$ to exactly one edge whose other endpoint has $x$-coordinate $2l$, while for $y<0$ it is unmatched; \item for $y<0$, each right boundary vertex $(2r+1,y)$ is matched to the interior, i.e.\ it is incident in $M$ to exactly one edge whose other endpoint has $x$-coordinate $2r$, while for $y>0$ it is unmatched. \end{itemize} \end{definition}

+\begin{definition}[Free-boundary dimer states] A \emph{free-boundary dimer state} of $RYG(l,r,\underline a,\underline b)$ is a dimer covering in the sense of Definition~\ref{def:dimer}, together with a particle--hole assignment on every unmatched boundary odd vertex.
+At a matched odd vertex the assignment is forced by the selected edge: a present edge on the right gives a hole, while a present edge on the left gives a particle.
+Each unmatched left boundary odd vertex gives a particle; each unmatched right boundary odd vertex gives a hole.

+We require the resulting Maya diagram on every odd column, including the two boundary columns $x=2l-1$ and $x=2r+1$, to be eventually holes above and eventually particles below.
+Thus for each free boundary dimer state $M$, every odd column $2m-1$ determines a partition (a weakly decreasing sequence of nonnegative integers with only finitely many nonzero entries),